Photo Source: Copyrighted © 2022

 Little specific information is available on the Tahang.
 They speak an Eastern Mon-Khmer language, but research has yet to be done to determine its linguistic relationship with other varieties in the region.
 The Tahang are possibly related to the Talieng, who live further to the east.

-The Tahang do not consider themselves particularly religious, although animistic rituals are still observed, especially by the older people.
+The Tahang do not consider themselves particularly religious, although their older people still observe animistic rituals.

-* Pray the terribly neglected southern Laos area would not have to wait any longer for a chance to hear the Gospel.
+Pray that southern Laos will no longer have to wait for a chance to hear the gospel.

 Ask God to raise up laborers to plant churches among the Tahang.

 Pray for the Tahang people to have a spiritual hunger that will send them to Jesus Christ.

 Pray for persons of peace among the Tahang elders.